kartikaya924/covidAnalysisIndia/README.md

 noises the data via singular value thresholding, which im putes missing information in the data matrix.
 Unlike clas sical synthetic control methods, it uses unobserved mean values instead of noisy data.
-RSC is also much more ro bust, since it overcomes the challenge of missing data and works well in situations where sufficient covariate informa tion may not be available.
+RSC is also much more robust, since it overcomes the challenge of missing data and works well in situations where sufficient covariate informa tion may not be available.